 It’s hard to deny that animals make the world a better place to live.
 World Animal Day, every Oct.
 4, is a time to give back to those creatures of all shapes and sizes.

 Established to improve global welfare standards for animals, this is a day to act on behalf of those without a voice.
-Here’s a list of 25 incredible animal charities that would be grateful to receive donations, which you can
+Here’s a list of 25 incredible animal charities that would be grateful to receive donations, which you can deduct from your taxes, on World Animal Day 2018.
+It’s a win-win.

 1. African Wildlife Foundation